The Top 5 Most Common Sports Injuries

 Dehydration – Children are more likely to become dehydrated than adults due to their body size and tolerance to the climate.
 Since they weigh less, their bodies turn over water and electrolytes more quickly.
 Drinking fluids is usually enough to prevent most dehydration cases.
 Encourage your child to drink extra fluids or suck on flavored ice pops.
 Electrolyte solutions or freezer pops are very effective and are available at your local grocery store and pharmacy.

 Shin Splints – Think RICE!
 Rest, Ice, Compression and Elevation are key here.
 Over-the-counter pain medicine can also do the trick.
 If you think you may have a stress fracture, see your doctor or Urgent Access Medical Care facility.

 Concussions – The number of children treated in the ER for concussions has increased significantly in the last 5 years.
 Concussions are more likely in high school age athletes, especially those participating in football and other contact sports.
 One study concluded that the risk of concussion is also higher in girls.
 Concussions are to be treated so seriously that the American Academy of Pediatrics (AAP) recommends that children who experience multiple concussions consider giving up contact sports for good.
 The following is a list of symptoms common to concussions:

 - Ringing in ears

 - Slurred Speech

-Remember, before your child starts their fall activity, visit a local Access Medical for a sports physical.Find your nearest location
+Remember, before your child starts their activity, visit a local Access Medical for a sports physical.Find your nearest location